 Receivables consist of amounts billed and currently due from customers and unbilled costs and accrued profits related to revenues on long-term contracts that have been recognized for accounting purposes but not yet billed to customers.
-The Group extends credit to customers in the normal course of business and maintains an allowance for doubtful accounts resulting from the inability or unwillingness of customers to make required payments.
-The allowance for doubtful accounts is based on historical experience, existing economic conditions and any specific customer collection issues the Group has identified, the Group enters into supply chain financing programs to sell certain accounts receivable without recourse to third-party financial institutions.
-Sales of accounts receivable are reflected as a reduction of accounts receivable on the consolidated statement of financial position and the proceeds are included in cash flows from operating activities in the consolidated statement of cash flows.
+The Company extends credit to customers in the normal course of business and maintains an allowance for doubtful accounts resulting from the inability or unwillingness of customers to make required payments.
+The allowance for doubtful accounts is based on historical experience, existing economic conditions and any specific customer collection issues the Company has identified.
+The Company enters into supply chain financing programs to sell certain accounts receivable without recourse to third-party financial institutions.
+Sales of accounts receivable are reflected as a reduction of accounts receivable on the consolidated statements of financial position and the proceeds are included in cash flows from operating activities in the consolidated statements of cash flows.